locdeng/Flight-Price-Analysis-/README.md

 destination cities, class, and price.
 - the link of dataset: https://www.kaggle.com/datasets/shubhambathwal/flight-price-prediction

-See the result analysis in the report
+See the result analysis and more information in the report